 Luxury vinyl flooring is a cost-effective, fashionable and attractive floor choice to have in your home or office.
-However, just like any other engineered flooring, it does get scratched from daily wear and tear.
-But, how do you get rid of these scartches?
+However, just like any other engineered flooring, it gets scratched from daily wear and tear.
+But, how do you get rid of these scratches?

-You can get rid of unsightly scratches marks and gouges off your vinyl flooring with Wearmax scratch concealer or scratch mark Repair Kit.
-First, deep clean the floor use liquid dishwashing soap and warm water to remove any sticky marks.
-Lightly sand the vinyl surface, vacuum clean to get rid of dust, and apply the scratch concealer.
-For deep scratches wax the floor and wipe any excess and allow it to completely dry.
+You can get rid of unsightly scratches marks and gouges off your vinyl flooring with Wearmax scratch concealer or a Scratch Mark Repair Kit.
+First, deep clean the floor using liquid dishwashing soap and warm water to remove any sticky marks.
+Then, lightly sand the vinyl surface, vacuum clean to get rid of dust, and apply the scratch concealer.
+For deep scratches, wax the floor.
+Finish by wiping any excess and allow it to completely dry.

 Does vinyl plank flooring scratch easily?

-No- Vinyl plank flooring doesn’t scratch easily as it’s relatively scratch-resistant.
-Just like laminate flooring, vinyl flooring is also made to be low-maintenance compared to solid wood flooring.
-But, it can withstand wear due to pet claws and furniture drags.
+No. Vinyl plank flooring doesn’t scratch easily as it’s relatively scratch-resistant.
+Just like laminate flooring, vinyl flooring is made to be low-maintenance compared to solid wood flooring.
+It can generally withstand wear even from pet claws and furniture drags.
 However, that doesn’t mean that vinyl plank floors are entirely scratch-resistant.

 While it won’t scratch easily, vinyl flooring is still susceptible to tear under heavy pressure.
 This is because vinyl planks are made of plastic material all the way through.
-However, it’s slightly less durable compared to laminate flooring that features both hardwood and plastic construction.
+It’s slightly less durable compared to laminate flooring that features both hardwood and plastic construction.

 As such, you’ll want to avoid dragging heavier pieces of furniture across your vinyl floor as this will leave behind unsightly dents and scratches.
-If you’re looking for vinyl flooring that’s more resistant to scratches, we recommend going for luxury vinyl planks.
+If you’re looking for vinyl flooring that’s more resistant to scratches, we recommend going for luxury vinyl planks (LVP).

 While this type of high-end vinyl flooring costs more, it’s less susceptible to pressure and movement from above.
 It’s even harder to scratch compared to regular vinyl plank flooring.

-The proper method for removing scratches from vinyl flooring depends on whether the scratches are light or deeper.
+The proper method for removing scratches from vinyl flooring depends on whether the scratches are light or deep.

-How to remove light -fine scartches from vinyl flooring?
+How do I remove light/fine scratches from vinyl flooring?

 For fine scratches caused by pet claws, shoes, and dropped items such as glass.
 The following procedure should help to fix and get rid of fine-light scratches: